ChanukaHasaranga/nobel_project/README.md

 # nobel_project

 A new Flutter project.
+Backend Springboot
+Database Mysql

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project base on Nobel Batch Collecting Its like a Game and this is a one Page of a App Coin Collecting App and also this backend is Springboot and Database is Mysql
 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)